gentrexha/kosovo-gender-equality-academia/README.md

 Title: Gender diversity in Kosovo's Tertiary Education Sector

-While staying on the subject of gender diversity, here's the gender diversity distribution for the students in Kosovo's Universities.
+While staying on the subject of gender diversity, my last post was about gender diversity in high end academia positions.
+Here's the gender diversity distribution for the students in Kosovo's universities & colleges.

 Source: [Kosovo Agency of Statistics](http://ask.rks-gov.net/en/kosovo-agency-of-statistics)